 Mold is not something that is unfamiliar to us.
 It is around us in multiple ways.
+Are you being misled by myths about molds?
 Actually, mold is a type of fungi.
 It is found in certain edible mushrooms, yeast, etc. and we eat it that way.
 It is used in some kind of medicines like penicillin and it is used in certain treatment methods.
 It is also present in most of our homes.
 If there is moisture, mold grows abundantly in attics, basement, crawl spaces, bathrooms, etc.

 To conclude, there are thousands of kinds of molds in the world.
 Some type of mold is harmful to health while others are not dangerous.
 It can float around the air and easily inhale by people.
 Generally, mold grows in damp and dark areas.
 With proper mold remediation activities, one can prevent mold formation and black mold growth completely.
 All these are a few general facts about molds.

 Myths About Molds

 When it comes to molds, there are a lot of half-truths and misinformation spreading around.
 Give the word ‘mold’ to anyone near you and they will have a good deal of information to share with you.
 How do you know whether it is true or not?
 Let us help you with this.
 Here we have tried to bust the most common myths about molds.

 One of the biggest myths is that mold is a rare thing.
 The fact is that mold is very common in buildings and homes.
 It can be found indoors and outdoors.
 It enters your home through open doorways, ventilation, heating and air conditioning systems, etc. It can also reach inside your home by attaching itself to clothes, shoes, bags, pets, etc. If the mold spores fall on places where there is excessive moisture inside the homes, mold starts accumulating fast.
 The chance of mold growth stands higher if there is a leakage in roofs, pipes, walls, basement, etc.